Rosy98/PHP2650-FInal-Project/index.md

 has become more urgent than ever due to the outbreak of the world's coronavirus disease 2019 (COVID-19).
-Chest X-rays (CXRs), one of the most primary imaging tools, are common, fast, non-invasive, relatively cheap and may be used to track the disease's development [@melba].
+Chest X-rays (CXRs), one of the most primary imaging tools, are common, fast, non-invasive, relatively cheap and may be used to track the disease's development [@cohen2020].
 While developing drugs to hinder virus prefoliation and new methods to assist infected individuals, alongside making effective sanitary policies to prevent virus spread are crucial endeavors of medical researchers, the